 What type of rangefinder do you need?

 The first thing is to figure out what kind of rangefinder you need.
-There are rangefinders for forestry, golf and hunting.
+There are rangefinders for golf, forestry and hunting.
 While some golf ones may work OK for some hunters, it’s best to just got and get one specifically for hunting.
 The hunting specific ones will allow you to see through brush and dense trees, while the golf rangefinders are made for wide open fairways – not great when you’re looking for that mule deer buck walking through the trees.
 Get something specific to your purpose, and you’ll be fine.

 In addition to making sure to get a hunting specific rangefinder, you need to consider the type of hunts that you frequently do.
 Are you an all rifle hunter or do you hunt mostly with a bow?
 Many rangefinders can work for either rifle or bow, but there are certain types of rangefinder that will work better with one or the other (mostly for bow hunting).
 So, if you hunt mostly bow, give a close look at the bowhunting specific rangefinders.
 They traditionally have more features that are specific to bow hunting, like slope and angle calculation features which will make sure that you use the right distance.
 A bad angle could cause an arrow to whiz over or under your bull elk when hunting and you may never get another shot off.